ORION-DEVELOPMENT-DIONE/Orion-dione-Electric/README.md

-# AI Project
+# DIONE Protocol ELECTRIC Project

-This repository contains a structured AI project designed for development, training, and deployment of machine learning models.
+This repository contains the code designed for development, training, and deployment of machine learning models.
 The folder structure follows best practices to ensure modularity, scalability, and ease of deployment.

 ## Project Structure